flatironinstitute/septin_AH_analysis/README.md

 ---
 ## Manifest

-scripts/    # Python and Jupyter notebooks for analysis: bending angles, APL, nematic order, salt bridges data/       # Processed outputs from Bendix and VMD SaltBridge Tool, used in manuscript figures figures/    # Final panels and visualizations
+## Manifest

+- `scripts/` – All Python scripts and Jupyter notebooks used to analyze simulation data, including calculations of bending angles, area-per-lipid (APL) maps, nematic order parameters, and salt bridge interactions.
+- `data/` – Processed data files generated from VMD's SaltBridge Tool and Bendix, used in figures and plots.
+- `figures/` – Final figure panels and individual visualizations included in the manuscript.

 ---